Canadian Model Janice Joostema Goes Topless In New Instagram Snap

 Other fans showered Janice with various complimentary comments, calling her “a true goddess,” “simply beautiful,” “amazingly-sexy body,” “very artistic picture,” and “queen of Instagram.”

 Although Janice is Canadian by nationality, her bio on her personal website says that she is of Fijian and Dutch descent.
 She also lived in Asia where she modeled for a while before returning to Canada.
-A look at her Instagram page shows that she is married to British-Canadian travel blogger and photographer, James Anthony Lynch, who mostly likes to photograph his wife — as seen on his Instagram page.
+A look at her Instagram page shows that she is married to James Anthony Lynch, a British-Canadian travel blogger and photographer, who mostly likes to photograph his wife, as seen on his Instagram page.

 Apart from being famous for her modeling activities, Janice also made headlines in 2017 — but for all the wrong reasons.